-As a bar exam candidate, you'll want to do everything in your power to ensure that you'll pass the bar exam the first time around.
+As a Uniform Bar Exam candidate, you'll want to do everything in your power to ensure that you'll pass the bar exam the first time around.
 After putting in so much time and effort, the last thing you'll want is to have to go through the bar exam preparation process again.
 Here are some tips to help you pass the bar exam the first time you take it.

 1. Make a Study Schedule